“Christmas is coming, the goose is getting fat, please put a penny in the old man’s hat,” sang Harry Belafonte in his classic festive song.

 For some time, the best portable VPN router on the market has been the InvizBox Go and you can read our full review of that device here.
-But, now the Invizbox 2 is imminent and promises to take Wi-Fi routers to the next level for the home.
+But, now the Invizbox 2 takes Wi-Fi routers to the next level for the home or small-office.

 This is fine for browsing websites and reading email, but hopeful for what most people do online these days, streaming videos, online gaming, and so on.
-But the Invizbox 2 promises to raise these speeds to 100 Mbps and the Invizbox Pro is expected to take them as high as 400 Mbps.
+But the Invizbox 2 raises these speeds to 100 Mbps and the Invizbox Pro can take them as high as 400 Mbps.